Direction Preferring Confidence Intervals: Generalized Marginal Confidence Intervals

+\cite{pratt1961length} showed that the expected length of a $1-\alpha$ CI at the true parameter value $\theta$ is equal to the probability of $Y$ being in the acceptance region of a level $\alpha$ test of the null hypothesis that the parameter value is (the false value) $\tau, $ integrated over $\tau$:

+Therefore, for a specific parameter value the best approach is to construct acceptance regions that provide the most powerful test, but these regions vary with the parameter value.
+A natural approach to consider is the shortest (uniformly most powerful unbiased) region, defined as $\Am_{\ns}(\theta) = \{y: f_\theta(y) \geq \xi \}$, where $\xi$ is the maximum value ensuring that $ \mathbb{P}_{\theta}(Y \in \Am_{\ns}(\theta)) = 1 - \alpha$.
+For a symmetric unimodal distribution, it is represented as Inverting the acceptance region results in the standard shortest confidence interval,

-In contrast, the modified Pratt (MP) CI is a non-equivariant CI \citep{benjamini1998confidence}.
-The idea behind the MP CI is to allow the inflation of up to $r$ in the acceptance region length (compared to the shortest) in exchange for the acceptance region bound that determines the sign (for $\theta > 0$, the lower bound, and for $\theta < 0$, the upper bound), to grow further from $0$.
-For example, see Fig. \ref{fig:all_ci_ar}: for $\theta > 0$, the lower bound of the MP acceptance region is higher than that of the shortest acceptance region, while for $\theta < 0$, the upper bound of the MP acceptance region is lower.
-This results in better sign determination (i.e., whether $\theta \leq 0$, or $\theta \geq 0$) as evident in Table \ref{tab:crit_vals}: For $Y \sim N(\theta, 1)$ the MP CI determines $\theta \leq 0$ when $Y < -1.65$, while the shortest achieves this for $Y < -1.96$.
-For a detailed description of the CI, see appendix \ref{sect:description_full}.
+Another natural approach is to seek CIs that are good at determining the sign of the parameter. \cite{pratt1961length} suggested for this purpose CIs that grow in length as they get further from zero. \cite{benjamini1998confidence} pointed out that this property is unattractive, and they suggested instead the modified Pratt (MP) CIs that have better sign determination than the standard CIs with finite length.
+The idea behind the MP CI is to allow the inflation of up to $r$ in the acceptance region length (compared to the standard CI) for better sign determination.
+Specifically, compared to the shortest acceptance region: for $\theta>0$, the lower bound of the acceptance region is higher; for $\theta<0$, the upper bound of the acceptance region is lower, see Figure \ref{fig:all_ci_ar}.
+For brevity, a formal description of the CI is deferred to Appendix \ref{sect:description_full} .